kpalf/dockerfiles/apamacore-ubuntu_amd64/README.md

 # (Unofficial) Apama Core Community Edition on Ubuntu Linux
 Dockerfile for an _unofficial_ Apama Core Community Edition on a Ubuntu base image.
+Initially this is with the Ubuntu 18.04 LTS release.
+The Ubuntu base image used to be quite large but as of 18.04 are significantly smaller than the CentOS 7 (7.4) base images.

 ## Images and tags
 The image can be found on DockerHub as specific tags on the `kpalf/apamacore` repo.
 The images there are for a mix of architectures and Operating Systems, so please carefully choose the correct tag.

 Lookup the tags at: https://hub.docker.com/r/kpalf/apamacore/tags/

-You will also see tags for Apama Core on a Windows Server version 1709 Nano Server base image, so please be careful.
+You will also see tags for Apama Core on CentOS 7 for amd64, a couple of Windows Server Nano Server base images  for amd64 (1803, and historically 1709), and Raspbian for ARMv7hf so please be careful.

 For example, for the Ubuntu (amd64) base initially there will be the following tagged image that you can pull with the following command:
 ```
-docker pull kpalf/apamacore:10.2.0.1_ubuntu_amd64
+docker pull kpalf/apamacore:10.2.0.2_ubuntu_amd64
 ```

 ## Unofficial